uscms-diversity-equity-inclusion/uscms-diversity-equity-inclusion.github.io/pages/about/subcommittees.md

 ### [Institutional needs and goals](/inst_needs.html)
-Goal: Understand the needs of our community including understanding and tracking the recommendations of the APS site report Current Members:
+Goal: Understand the needs of our community including understanding and tracking the recommendations of the APS site report<br/>
+Current Members:
 <!-- -  Agni Bethani (Maryland) -->
 - Jose Monroy (Cornell)